 - 1. If an owner-investor sells or transfers title of the rehabilitated property for any reason, the loan is due and payable. - 2.
 An owner-investor may convert a rental property to his or her personal residence if all conditions below exist: - a.
 He or she can prove that the previous tenant was not evicted without cause. - b.
 He or she is income eligible. - c.
 He or she requests approval from the County. - 3.
-If an owner investor converts a rental property, rehabilitated with CDBG funds, to his or her personal residence, but he or she is not income eligible, the loan is due and payable. - 4.
-If an owner investor wants to convert the rehabilitated property to any commercial or non-residential use, the loan is due and payable.
+If an owner investor owner-investor converts a rental property, rehabilitated with CDBG funds, to his or her personal residence, but he or she is not income eligible, the loan is due and payable.

+COMMUNITY DEVELOPMENT BLOCK GRANT

+4. If an owner investorowner-investor wants to convert the rehabilitated property to any commercial or non-residential use, the loan is due and payable.

+1